caocscar/open-knowledge-network/README.md

 # Open Knowledge Network (OKN)
 ### 1. How complete is HPMS (and its underlying referencing systems) nationally?
 How open is it across states?

-The [website](https://www.fhwa.dot.gov/policyinformation/hpms/shapefiles.cfm) has shapefiles for all 50 states, DC and PR.
+The [FHWA website](https://www.fhwa.dot.gov/policyinformation/hpms/shapefiles.cfm) has shapefiles for all 50 states, DC and PR.
 There is also a national shapefile which has a subset of the roads in the state files.

 The data are organized by States reflecting highways that are part of the HPMS-defined Federal-Aid System:
 1. Interstate